 HAITrans members

-Members Barbara Berger-Kuklik barbara.berger-kuklik@univie.ac.at
+Current members Barbara Berger-Kuklik barbara.berger-kuklik@univie.ac.at

-Justus Brockmann, BA MA justus.brockmann@univie.ac.at
+Former members Justus Brockmann, BA MA justus.brockmann@univie.ac.at

 Raluca-Maria Chereji, BA MSc raluca-maria.chereji@univie.ac.at